xorxyz/kernelquest/notes/lore.md

-and yet Magic is all around us, and within us. we conjure spirits in a crystal ball with our spells. spirits of wizards, elves and fairies.
+and yet Magic is all around us, and within us. we conjure spirits in a crystal ball with our spells. the spirits of wizards, elves and fairies.

 as spirits evolve, they transform matter. the evolution of a spirit is directed by a pattern of rules called a spell.